jitinkrishnan/Diversity-Based-Generalization/README.md

 @article{krishnanDiversity,
-  title={Diversity-Based Generalization for Unsupervised Text Classification under Domain Shift}, author={Krishnan, Jitin and Purohit, Hemant and Rangwala, Huzefa}, booktitle={The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD)}, year={2020}
+  title={Diversity-Based Generalization for Unsupervised Text Classification under Domain Shift}, author={Krishnan, Jitin and Purohit, Hemant and Rangwala, Huzefa}, journal={The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD)}, year={2020}
 }
 ```